 Traditionally, sudden deaths linked to the heart have been associated with people who are 60 years old or above.
-So what exactly happened in this case where Sharma was not only young, but also an athlete, an ideal example of a healthy and fit person?
+So what exactly happened in these two cases where both the afflicted were young, while one was also an athlete, an ideal example of a healthy and fit person?

 Heart Attack and Cardiac Arrest